Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 To meet [RMFR4](/Azure-Verified-Modules/spec/RMFR4) and [RMFR5](/Azure-Verified-Modules/spec/RMFR5) AVM resource modules must leverage consistent interfaces for all the optional features/extension resources supported by the AVM module primary resource.

-Please refer to the [Shared Interfaces](/Azure-Verified-Modules/specs/shared/interfaces/) page.
+Please refer to the [Bicep Interfaces](/Azure-Verified-Modules/specs/bcp/res/interfaces/) page.
 If the primary resource of the AVM resource module you are developing supports any of the listed features/extension resources, please follow the corresponding provided Bicep schema to develop them.

 <br>